 Emotional detachment takes an enervating turn in the arid new revival of “Otherwise Engaged,” the 1975 Simon Gray play that brings Richard E. Grant back to the West End for the first time in nearly 13 years.
-Gray’s once-celebrated drama sputters to a halt in a Simon Curtis staging that has a glassy-eyed blank where its bruised and bruising heart might be.
+Cracking open the closed-off world of a man who just wants to be left alone to listen to Wagner, Gray’s once-celebrated drama sputters to a halt in a Simon Curtis staging that has a glassy-eyed blank where its bruised and bruising heart might be.

 The result doesn’t help a narrative whose nascent smugness emerges too frequently for comfort, particularly if you’re not one of the Oxbridge-educated literary swells out of whom Gray has made his career.
 This fall’s now-departed revival of Christopher Hampton’s “The Philanthropist” showed that a play of the same vintage, and much the same milieu, can still carry an affective sting.
 But Gray’s portrait of the male ego in hyperliterate collapse packs surprisingly little wallop: Auds not innately on the play’s wavelength may wish they were otherwise engaged.

 Or, perhaps, that someone like Stephen Dillane were playing Simon, the “Parsifal” obsessive whose clean, booklined home turns out to be no safe haven.
 As acted by Grant without any of the shambolic charm required to seduce an audience into his plight, Simon emerges as a semi-catatonic figure in need of clinical examination.
 He’s a would-be medical specimen, not the personification of middle-class menopausal rot Gray clearly had in mind.
 (Tom Courtenay and then Dick Cavett inherited Alan Bates’ role on Broadway.)